AgoraIO-Community/agent-client-toolkit-ts/demo/README.md

 ## 📝 License

-This demo is part of the agora-voice-ai package and follows the same MIT license.
+This demo is part of the agora-convo-ai-toolkit package and follows the same MIT license.